 I have long thought that the best argument for market-based approaches to climate change mitigation was the clunkiness of the alternative.
 However much time EPA has spent trying to make the GHG regulations efficient, no one can say that EPA’s proposal is elegant.

 Although it is at best a dim glimmer of hope on the horizon, it was nonetheless comforting to see Jerry Taylor of the Libertarian Niskanen Center make “The Conservative Case for a Carbon Tax.”
-While I don’t agree with every aspect of his proposal, and… More
+While I don’t… More

 So the new Congress will be controlled by the GOP.
 The House and Senate will consider various bills to rein in EPA authority.
 Here’s one relatively modest suggestion for congressional consideration: amend CERCLA to limit EPA’s authority to recover oversight costs.

 How many of us in the private sector have been in meetings with EPA where EPA had more technical people in attendance than the PRPs who were performing the remedy?
 How many of us have had clients receive oversight cost bills where the total amount of the oversight costs approached the amount spent on actually performing the remedy?
 How… More